mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 This confirms that:

-- All codes were concatenated correctly
+- All codes concatenated correctly give 16 characters
 - No missing digits
 - No malformed CVEGEO values